-The Immersive Mesopelagic Performance Lab (IMPel) – Woods Hole Oceanographic Institute
+The Immersive Mesopelagic Performance Lab (IMPel) in association with the Woods Hole Oceanographic Institution

 “What if you could experience the Mesopelagic Zone, as a “local resident”, engaging all your senses?
 What if you were a marine scientist, and could inhabit data collected over years?
 What if you could spread awareness of the unique physical and biological properties of this critical yet underappreciated ecosystem through embodied practice?“